 Powerless communication–speaking with qualifiers, disarming anecdotes, and admissions of your own shortcomings–is more influential than declarative, formal, commanding speech patterns.
 Relating to your audience, rather than dominating them, can be the most powerful form of persuasion.

+Self-interest and a concern for others are not mutually exclusive.
 Successful givers balance their ambition with others’ best interests.

+Selflessness separated the givers at the top and bottom of the ladder–and not the way you might think.
 Successful givers are not selfless.
 Instead, they maintain a high level of self-interest and ambition while also concerning themselves with others’ needs.

 Givers engage in strategic giving to avoid being taken advantage of, and work to establish a norm of giving in groups.

 Rather than blindly giving time and energy to anyone, a successful giver will adjust their reciprocity style to avoid becoming a doormat.
 When confronted with a taker, they become matchers, maintaining their integrity.
 In a group, however, givers give more, and do so publicly, helping to establish a norm of giving within their community.

 Create a reciprocity ring to spread the giving spirit.

 Unsure how to fill your workplace or classroom with givers?
 Create a structured opportunity for giving and asking.
 Matchers and selfless givers often hesitate to ask for help, and takers hesitate to give.
 When asking for help and providing solutions are required, paying it forward quickly becomes habit.